Why You Should Delete a Bunch of Your Email Subscribers Right Now

 You built up your list of subscribers.
 Now it’s time to remove a bunch of them.
 Because a clean email list can work wonders.

 In fact, cleaning your email list can improve three key metrics: deliverability, open rates and click rates.
 The better these metrics, the more successful your email marketing campaign will be.

 That’s because a smaller list of engaged subscribers — people who actively read and interact with your content and brand — are more valuable than a larger list of subscribers who never open your content.

 In fact, lists with numerous inactive email addresses typically have higher rates of bounces, spam complaints and unsubscribes than ones that don’t.

 Plus, when you continue to send emails to people who don’t open them, internet service providers — like Gmail, Hotmail, and Yahoo — penalize you.
 Do this often enough, and your emails may end up in their spam folders, which decreases deliverability to people who actually want to read your content.

-So how often should you clean your email list?
-It’ll vary from list to list, but a good rule of thumb is every six months — and definitely not longer than a year.
+But a good rule of thumb is every six months — and definitely not longer than a year.

 How to clean your email list

 Ready to say good-bye to inactive subscribers?
 Clean your list in 5 simple steps.